Confraternity of the Blessed Sacrament

 The Confraternity of the Blessed Sacrament (CBS), officially the Confraternity of the Blessed Sacrament of the Body and Blood of Christ, is a devotional society in the Anglican Communion dedicated to venerating the Real Presence of Christ in the Eucharist.
 It has worked to promote the Mass as the main Sunday service in churches, regular confession, and the Eucharistic fast.
 The society's motto is Adoremus in aeternum sanctissimum sacramentum, or in English, "Let us forever adore the Most Blessed Sacrament".

 It is the oldest Anglican devotional society.
 In its present form it resulted from the amalgamation on 26 February 1867, of two older societies: the Society of the Blessed Sacrament, founded in 1860, and the Confraternity of the Blessed Sacrament, founded in 1862 by Thomas Thellusson Carter after the Oxford Movement in the Church of England.
 Members are known as associates.

+The Charity Commission for England and Wales recorded the Confraternity's registration as charity number 1082897 on 17 October 2000.
+It reported total gross income of £101.25k and total expenditure of £82.71k.
+It received no income from government contracts or grants.

 Duties of associates

 Associates and priests-associate (the constitution differentiates between the two, but the requirements are identical) of the Confraternity of the Blessed Sacrament strive to promote reverence for Jesus in the Holy Eucharist through the witness of their lives, words, prayers and teaching.
 They pray for one another at Mass and before the Blessed Sacrament and make use of the Sacrament of Reconciliation.
+Use of the Eucharistic fast has varied at times in the history of the Confraternity.